 Problem 1: Missing or Faraway Antecedents

 Now for the first of those silly sentences we promised you.
 This one comes courtesy of the useful Grammar Desk Reference: “Breathe in through your nose, hold it for a few seconds, then breathe out through your mouth” (2).
-This crazy sentence illustrates how easy it is for readers to accidentally think that the antecedent is the noun closest to the pronoun.
+This misleading sentence illustrates how easy it is for readers to accidentally think that the antecedent is the noun closest to the pronoun.
 The pronoun “it” seems to refer to “nose,” the singular noun closest to the word “it”; however, the writer did not mean for you to hold your nose.
 What’s missing here is a clear antecedent: “your breath.”

 For some reason the pronouns "it" and "they" seem to be especially tempting to use without an antecedent or with the wrong antecedent as you saw in the last two examples, so be especially vigilant around them (3).
 “It” and “they” also seem to be likely to appear far from their antecedents.
 Making your reader search through an entire paragraph to find the antecedent for a lagging "it" or "they" won't endear you to your audience (4).
 So when you use an “it” or a “they,” make sure a specific and definite antecedent is nearby.